pydata/xarray/README.md

   - Array broadcasting based on dimension names and coordinate indices instead of only shapes.
   - Aggregate variables across dimensions or grouped by other variables.
-  - Fast label-based indexing and time-series functionality built on [pandas][pandas].
+  - Fast label-based indexing and (limited) time-series functionality built on [pandas][pandas].

 ## Design Goals